Saml1211/Project-QuickNav/memory-bank/progress.md

 - Implementation phase is complete
 - All main features are present and integrated
+- Fixed critical issue with the AHK script to properly launch the Python backend only when needed with the correct job number argument
 - Ready for formal testing, packaging, and first round of real user trials

 ## Known Issues / Limitations